occlum/occlum/demos/pytorch/distributed/README.md

 `RANK` is the unique identifier for each of the training process.

 The `MASTER_ADDR`, `MASTER_PORT` and `WORLD_SIZE` should be identical for all the participants while the `RANK` should be unique.

+`OMP_NUM_THREADS` generally can be set to the number of physical CPU core numbers.
+But in Occlum, the more `OMP_NUM_THREADS` is, the more TCS and memory are required.

 **Note that in most cases PyTorch only use multi-threads.
 If you find a process fork, please set `num_workers=1` env.**